sprockeelsd/GiL/README.md

 This file calls the functions from the gecode_problem.cpp file.
 It can be used to test the problem in c++ before testing it in Lisp, as it is easier to debug.

 ***Makefile***
 The makefile allows to compile and run the problem in command line, or to compile it into a dynamic library to be used in Lisp.
 The different targets are explained in the Makefile itself.
 A CMakeList also exists, though it might need modifications to run.
+There is currently no dll target because OpenMusic on Windows does not support a 64 bit version of Lisp, making it incompatible with Gecode.
+However, it is fairly straightforward to compile the dynamic library for Windows as well.

 ### Sources folder
+This folder contains the Lisp part of the GiL framework.
+It is intended to be used in OpenMusic, but should be useable in other Lisp programs relatively easily.

+***libgecode.dylib/libgecode.so***
+These files are the dynamic library that is generated from the Gecode problem developped earlier.
+There is no .dll version for the reasons stated before.

+***problem-wrapper.lisp***
+This file calls the dynamic library functions using [CFFI](https://cffi.common-lisp.dev) to make the bridge between the C functions and Lisp.
+Very few modifications need to be done here, but functions that should be modified are marked by a TODO line in their specifications.

 ## GiL Library